szczyglis-dev/py-gpt/README.md

 **Agent (autonomous)**

 - `Sub-mode to use`: Sub-mode to use in Agent mode (chat, completion, langchain, llama_index, etc.).
 Default: chat.

+- `Sub-mode for experts`: Sub-mode to use in Experts mode (chat, completion, langchain, llama_index, etc.).
+Default: chat.

 - `Index to use`: Only if sub-mode is llama_index (Chat with files), choose the index to use in Agent mode.